JuliaLang/Pkg.jl/docs/src/compatibility.md

 ### Caret specifiers

-A caret specifier allows upgrade that would be compatible according to semver.
+A caret (`^`) specifier allows upgrade that would be compatible according to semver.
+This is the default behavior if no specifier is used.
 An updated dependency is considered compatible if the new version does not modify the left-most non zero digit in the version specifier.

 Some examples are shown below.